Dispersion relation of the neutrino plasma: Unifying fast, slow, and collisional instabilities: General form of the dispersion relation

 where we define $\psi = 2\rho_{\mu e}$ as the measure of coherence between the two flavors.
 The perturbations captured by $\psi$ correspond to so-called flavor waves, whose quanta we named flavomons \cite{Fiorillo:2025npi}.

 On the other hand, perturbations in the diagonal elements correspond to density waves in the plasma of $\nu_e$ and $\nu_\mu$.
 Their quanta are generally referred to as plasmons, associated with the total neutrino number density, given by $n=\rho_{ee}+\rho_{\mu\mu}$.
 In addition, there exist anti-correlated oscillations between $\nu_e$ and $\nu_\mu$ that preserve the total number density $n$.
 These are characterized by the variable $G=f_e-f_\mu$ and were called neutrino-plasmons~\cite{Fiorillo:2025npi}.
 It is straightforward to verify that the perturbations associated with plasmons and neutrino plasmons are of higher order than the flavomon perturbations described by $\psi$, and can therefore be neglected in the linear regime.
+Crucially, the flavor dynamics depends entirely on the difference between electron and muon neutrinos.
+We will refer to this quantity as the difference in lepton number ($\eln$).

 In the two-flavor case, the mass matrix is parameterized in the following form~\cite{Fiorillo:2024pns}, after dropping a piece proportional to the unit matrix,

 $\delta m_\nu^2$ is the squared mass splitting, and $\tV$ is the mixing angle.
 Since the vacuum oscillation frequency $\omegaE$ is defined to be positive, $\cos2\theta_{\rm V}>0$ implies normal mass ordering, while $\cos2\theta_{\rm V}<0$ implies inverted ordering.
 We also introduce the notation $\tomegaE=\omega_E\cos2\tV$ for the on-diagonal energy splitting induced by the vacuum term.